wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-linux-cluster-hpcpack-openfoam.md

 <properties
- pageTitle="Run OpenFOAM with HPC Pack on Linux VMs | Windows Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run an OpenFOAM job on multiple Linux compute nodes across an RDMA network." services="virtual-machines" documentationCenter=""
+ pageTitle="Run OpenFOAM with HPC Pack on Linux VMs | Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run an OpenFOAM job on multiple Linux compute nodes across an RDMA network." services="virtual-machines" documentationCenter=""